 The term "restorative dentistry" can be used to describe a variety of dental procedures that help patients restore their dental health and regain confidence.
 Restorative treatments are great for patients who have had an injury, tooth decay, or gum disease.
 It can be as simple as filling a cavity or as individualized as replacing a missing tooth.
+Contact your dentist in Baltimore today to schedule an appointment to restore your smile.

 Dental issues can worsen and become more severe and costly the longer you leave them untreated.